qusers/Q/docs/analytical-charge-corrections/PARTITION_AUDIT.md

 It also would not prove the central-charge approximation appropriate for an extended protein.
 This audit does not authorize or validate that replacement.

-No engine implementation, sampler, thermostat, integrator or radial-wall change was made.
-The targeted checks report **6 passed and 2 expected failures**; a passing reproduction of the angular dependence is not a physical validation pass.
+At the initial partition checkpoint no engine implementation, sampler, thermostat, integrator or radial-wall change was made.
+Its checks reported **6 passed and 2 expected failures**; a passing reproduction of the angular dependence is not a physical validation pass.
 The next checks are matched frozen offsets in historical comparisons and an explicit charge/background convention for the production protocol.